bogdanvuk/phd/source/efti.rst

 This concept is well documented in the Simulated Annealing literature.
 The test probability starts off with high values and reduces over time.
 This is referred to in the literature as the cooling schedule.
 The basic idea is to allow the system a lot of freedom at the beginning of the run when the system is in a high state of disorder in order to allow it to search for optimal structures.
 Then as structures emerge the freedom is reigned in so that the structures aren’t destroyed.
 Typically cooling schedules are predefined, although it has been shown that adaptive schedules produce better results.

-HereBoy employs an adaptive scheme to reduce the search probability.
-The search probability is defined by Formula 5 which closely resembles the adaptive mutation rate formula.
-Again, the output is the product of two terms: the maximum search probability (ρ) and a fractional term that reduces from 1 to 0 as the process converges (β).
-The maximum search probability is a user-defined parameter between 0 and 1.
-It defines the maximum chance that a poor performing mutation will be accepted.
-The fractional term is identical to the one in the adaptive mutation rate formula and performs the same function, to reduce the output from the maximum to 0 as the process converges.

 .. subfigstart::

 .. _fig-veh-searchprob-fitpath-hereboy: